PaddlePaddle/PaddleFL/README.md

 pip3 install paddle_fl
 ```

-3.Install PaddleFL from source code
+3. Install PaddleFL from source code

 If you want to compile and install from source code, please click [here](./docs/source/md/compile_and_install.md) to get instructions.